f-apolinario/SimpleChat/README.md

 # SimpleChat
-Simple chat developed in python for learning python basics.
+Simple chat developed in python for learning the language basics.